Nick Foligno Game Preview: Blackhawks vs. Stars

 Foligno Stats vs. the Stars

-- The Stars are 11th in goals allowed, giving up 101 total goals (3.1 per game) in the NHL.
+- On the defensive side, the Stars are giving up 105 total goals (3.1 per game) which ranks 12th in the NHL.

 |2023-2024 Season